Reviews You Can Rely On

 No matter how fancy your new beacon is, proper training and regular practice are essential to executing an efficient rescue.
 Experienced backcountry enthusiasts and avalanche professionals can find and excavate multiple beacons in under seven minutes, while an unpracticed novice can easily take 25 minutes or more to uncover a single burial.

-Studies have shown that chances of survival drop significantly after 15 minutes underneath the snow.
-Other studies indicate that average rescue times, from the moment a person is caught in a slide to when their airway is exposed, is around 20 minutes.
+Studies have shown that the chances of survival drop significantly after 15 minutes underneath the snow.
+Other studies indicate that average rescue times – from the moment a person is caught in a slide to when their airway is exposed – are around 20 minutes.
 Considering that time is not on your side, wouldn't you and your partners like to be faster than the average?

 avalanche beacon - utilize your local beacon park if you have one nearby. there's no...